 Twitch’s Relationship with Streamers

 As implied above, streamers are the lifeblood of Twitch’s business.
-Although streamers rely upon Twitch for exposure, Twitch relies on entertaining, expert streamers in their fields who can attract viewers to the platform to generate revenue.
-As of 2022, there were 7.6M registered streamers using the platform.
+Although streamers rely upon Twitch streaming for exposure, Twitch relies on entertaining, expert streamers in their fields who can attract viewers to the platform to generate revenue.
+As of 2025, Twitch hosts around 11.4M monthly active streamers, with over 2.4M streaming at least once a week.
 Sifting out the noteworthy from the masses requires an understanding of how popularity is measured on Twitch.

 Twitch streamers have two primary types of fans: “Followers” and “Subscribers”.
 Followers are viewers who have opted to receive notifications from a specific channel, which is completely free.
 Subscribers, on the other hand, require a financial commitment, and in return they receive custom emotes and badges.
 As a result, streamers often have far more Followers than Subscribers.
-For example, the most “Followed” streamer of all time is Fortnite player Ninja with over 19M Followers, whereas the most “Subscribed” streamer of all time is IRL and marathon streamer Kai Cenat with over 300K Subscribers.
+For example, the most “Followed” streamer of all time is currently Kai Cenat with 19.8M Followers, and he’s also the most “Subscribed” streamer of all time but with a (relatively) much smaller 1.1M subscribers.

 Of course there are many more nuanced metrics one can use when gauging a streamer’s popularity and the popularity of certain types of content on their channel.
 These include average viewers, peak viewers during events, impressions, unique chatters, and so on.
 This last one is particularly important: Viewers who chat are actively engaged, which means they’re more receptive to marketing and promotions.
 Twitch’s chat function enables streamer-viewer interaction through text, emotes, and Bits donations.
 Therefore knowing what viewers are saying or doing in chat can be just as important as the raw number of chatters.